CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/executions-grid.md

 ## Summary

-The Executions Grid displays information about all the [flows][What is a Flow?] that are currently [executing][What is an Execution?], paused, or errored in the Flow Editor.
+The Executions Grid displays information about all the [flows][What is a Flow?] that are currently being debugged by the developer.

 ## Anatomy

 {{< figure src="/images/Flow Editor - Executions Grid.png" title="Executions Grid" >}}

-The Executions Grid is automatically displayed when in Debug Mode and a flow is executing or paused from executing; however, it may be manually opened, or closed any time by clicking the Open/Close handle or resized by dragging the handle up or down.
+The Executions Grid is automatically displayed when in `Debug` mode and a flow is `Running` or `Paused`; however, it may be manually opened, or closed any time by clicking the Open/Close handle or resized by dragging the handle up or down.

-Flows that are Running or Paused are shown with a green background; flows that have raised an [exception][What is an Exception?] are shown with a red background.
+Flows that are `Running` or `Paused` are shown with a green background; flows that have raised an [exception][What is an Exception?] are shown with a red background.

-An execution may be selected by clicking on its row in the Executions Grid and can be controlled by a set of icons on the top right of the Executions Grid.
-Selected executions are indicated with a darker background and the actions available are dependent on the state of the selected execution; greyed-out action icons not applicable to the selected executions’ state.
+An [execution][What is an Execution?] may be selected by clicking on its row and can be controlled by action icons at the top right of the Executions Grid.
+Multiple executions can be selected using `Ctrl + Click` or `Shift + Click`.
+Selected executions are indicated with a darker background and the actions available are dependent on the state of the selected executions; greyed-out action icons are not applicable to the selected executions’ state.

 ## Actions

 ### Continue the Execution

-Clicking the {{< image src="/images/Flow Editor - Continue Execution.png" >}} icon causes the selected execution to continue until the flow ends, a breakpoint is reached, or an exception has occurred causing the flow to pause.
+Clicking the {{< image src="/images/Flow Editor - Continue Execution.png" >}} icon causes the selected executions to continue until the flow ends, a breakpoint is reached, or [`Break on exception`][Execution Options] is enabled and an exception has occurred causing the flow to pause.
 This action is only available for paused executions.

 See the [Continue and Stop the Execution][Continue and Stop the Execution tutorial] tutorial for a step-by-step guide.

 ### Pause the Execution

-Clicking the {{< image src="/images/Flow Editor - Pause Execution.png" >}} icon pauses the selected execution.
+Clicking the {{< image src="/images/Flow Editor - Pause Execution.png" >}} icon pauses the selected executions.
 This action is only available for running executions.

 ### Step the Execution

-Clicking the {{< image src="/images/Flow Editor - Step Execution.png" >}} icon causes the selected execution to execute the next [block][What is a Block?] and pause again.
+Clicking the {{< image src="/images/Flow Editor - Step Execution.png" >}} icon causes the selected executions to execute the next [block][What is a Block?] and pause again.
 This action is only available for paused executions.

 See the [Step the Execution][Step the Execution tutorial] tutorial for a step-by-step guide.

 ### Stop the Execution

-Clicking the {{< image src="/images/Flow Editor - Stop Execution.png" >}} icon terminates the execution of the selected execution, and after a few seconds, removes them from Executions Grid.
+Clicking the {{< image src="/images/Flow Editor - Stop Execution.png" >}} icon stops the the selected executions, and after a few seconds, removes them from Executions Grid.
 This action is available for all executions, regardless of their state.

 See the [Continue and Stop the Execution][Continue and Stop the Execution tutorial] tutorial for a step-by-step guide.